Recovered Bomellida Document Archives

 SUBJECT: DESTRUCTION OF DUPLICATE SECONDARY RECORDS

-Only the master microfilm copy on Reel 88-A remains as the official record of the holiday's existence.
+Duplicate copies shredded for shelf space.
+Only the master microfilm copy on Reel 88-A remains as the official record.

 Page Number: 50